 When you're ready, start by going to your project's Schema tab.

 Then, select Connect Service in the top right corner of the services table.
 From here, select GraphQL as the service you'd like to connect.

 Here, we're connecting with the Rick and Morty GraphQL API by providing a basic

 The Rick and Morty GraphQL API doesn't require any authentication, but many other GraphQL APIs do.
 Authentication for GraphQL APIs uses Bearer Token authentication by default.
 If you need to use a different header field for your access token, you can customize it using the "Auth Header" field.

-When your service is fully and correctly configured, click Save.
+When your service is configured, select Save.

 The easiest way to add queries and mutations from a GraphQL service is from the web client.
 After making a connection, we'll prompt you to add queries and mutations that are available on that service's schema.
 This lets you proxy requests to 3rd parties in your own project's API.